New Zealand is saying goodbye to 3G.

 4. Who is affected?

 Most New Zealanders already use 4G or 5G devices, but if you’re unsure, it’s important to check your device now.
+You can also help seniors and loved ones to check their devices.

 5. How can I check my phone?